 The capital city of Colombia is a microcosm of the entire country.
 Amidst the hustle and bustle, you’ll find the best food and museums, and see how the city is shaping the future of the nation.

 The capital city of Colombia also represents the cutting-edge of national cuisine.
-New restaurants are opening each year focusing on fresh, local Andean ingredients.
-For a gastronomic experience, head to Mesa Franca, El Cielo or the more traditional La Puerta Falsa.
+New restaurants in Bogota are opening each year focusing on fresh, local Andean ingredients.
+For a gastronomic experience, head to Mesa Franca, El Cielo, or the more traditional La Puerta Falsa.

 8. Witness the transformation of Medellín, Colombia’s most comfortable city